prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 ```bash
 az --version
 ```
-If the verification command fails see [Failure verifying azure-cli install on Jetson](#failure-varifying-azure-cli-intall-on-jetson) under [Trouble Shooting](#trouble-shooting).
+If the verification command fails, see [Failure verifying azure-cli install on Jetson](#failure-varifying-azure-cli-intall-on-jetson) under [Trouble Shooting](#trouble-shooting).

 ### Add the azure-iot extension.
 ``` bash